-Block objects that return a {\tt Boolean} value have a {\tt whileTrue:} and a {\tt whileFalse:} methods. \begin{cyan} :i = 0; [^ i < 5 ] whileTrue: [ Out println: i; ++i ] :i = 0; [^ i >= 5 ] whileFalse: [ Out println: i; ++i ] \end{cyan} Of course, {\tt whileTrue} calls the block passed as parameter while the block that receives the message is true. {\tt whileFalse} calls while the receiver is false.
+Function objects that return a {\tt Boolean} value have a {\tt whileTrue:} and a {\tt whileFalse:} methods. \begin{cyan} var i = 0; {^ i < 5 } whileTrue: { Out println: i; ++i } var i = 0; {^ i >= 5 } whileFalse: { Out println: i; ++i } \end{cyan} Of course, {\tt whileTrue} calls the function passed as parameter while the function that receives the message is true. {\tt whileFalse} calls while the receiver is false.